 Branch President

-The President is the Chief Executive Officer of the Branch and is legally responsible to ensure the Branch is operating within federal and provincial laws and Legion By-Laws.
+The President is the Chief Executive Officer of the Branch and he/she is legally responsible to ensure the Branch is operating within Dominion, AB/NWT Command laws and Legion By-laws.

-The President must listen to the Branch membership, as a collective body, and act in the best interests of the Branch, as a whole.
-He represents the Branch, its mission, values and goals, to the community ensures that Remembrance ceremonies and commemorations keep the memory of our Veterans respected.
+The President must listen to the Branch membership, as a collective body, and act in the best interests of the Branch.
+He/she represents the Branch, its mission, values and goals, to the community ensures that Remembrance ceremonies and commemorations keep the memory of our Veterans respected.

 Branch Immediate Past President: